TheKerWin/PersonalWebsite/README.md

 # PersonalWebsite
-This is a repository dedicated to support and maintenance of my first personal website.
+This repository is dedicated to supporting and maintaining my first personal website.